B34MR/rc4Gen/README.md

     rc4Gen.py v1.0
     Description: Generates a MSF Reverse TCP RC4 payload encoded in Powershell to the clipboard.
     Created by: Nick Sanzotta/@beamr

-    This is a Unicorn like script that...
-    Generates a MSF Reverse TCP RC4 payload encoded in Powershell.
     Additionally, it will copy the payload to your clipboard and automagically launch the MSF listener. rc4Gen.py supports both command-line parameters and a wizard with interactive menu driven options.
 ***